The ToneWay® Project: helping people play music

 Mary of the Wild Moor

-When the wind blew across the wild moor
+When the wind blew a 2 cross the wild 5 moor

 Oh, why did I leave this fair spot